cloudmesh/classes/docs/source/hw3.rst

 We provide ``hw3.py`` test file in your repository.
 Run this on india.futuresystems.org, if you completed all tasks above.
 All available tests should be passed without errors.
+Clone your private repository from IU GitHub.
+See details here: :ref:`IU GitHub Guidelines <ref-iu-github-for-assignments>`.
 We use *virtualenv* to prepare packages.

 Run::

         bash setup.sh